stefanwittwer/remotion-animated/sites/docs/docs/animations/scale.md

 ### initialY?: `number`

 The y scale factor that is used at the start of the animation. _Defaults to the value of `initial`._

+### initialZ?: `number`

+The z scale factor that is used at the start of the animation.

 ## Animation options